[Minor revision–posted 10/5/22 (replaces 10/12/20 edition)]

 • Review TTU's policy on what constitutes a recognized approved trainer.

-• Review TTU policy that Service Animals in Training must be identified by a vest or tag indicating they are in training, and must comply with and abide by the same University policies and procedures that any Service Animal or Assistance Animal follows.
+• Review TTU policy that service animals in training must be identified by a vest or tag indicating they are in training, and must comply with and abide by the same university policies and procedures that any service animal or emotional support animal follows.
 This includes the Student Code of Conduct.